DuPont: 2015 to present – Reorganization and time as DowDuPont

+In 2019, DuPont completed its spin off from DowDuPont and the company adapted its marketing and branding in order to establish a new identity that is "fundamentally different" from DowDuPont.
+The company published a list of sustainability commitments to be achieved by 2030.

-In February 2020, DuPont announced that it is bringing back Edward D. Breen as its CEO after removing former Chief Executive Mark Doyle and CFO Jeanmarie Desmond less than a year after they assumed their roles.
-Lori D. Koch, previously head of investor relations, assumes the CFO position.
+In February 2020, DuPont announced that it is bringing back Edward D. Breen as its CEO after removing former Chief Executive Marc Doyle and CFO Jeanmarie Desmond less than a year after they assumed their roles.
+Lori D. Koch, previously head of investor relations, assumed the CFO position.

 In November 2021, DuPont announced that it intended to acquire Rogers Corporation in a deal valued at $5.2 billion.
 While the deal had been approved by many other regulatory agencies, due to Chinese regulators prolonging the review, DuPont decided on November 1, 2022, to walk away from the deal.
 DuPont paid Rogers a termination fee of US$162.5 million.

-On November 10, 2022, the state of California announced it was filing suit against both DuPont and 3M for their manufacturing of persistent organic pollutants following multi-year probes into both companies.
-DuPont denies ever manufacturing the chemicals and that the state's claims are meritless.
+In May 2024, DuPont announced it would split into three publicly traded companies, separating its electronics and water businesses while continuing as a diversified industrial firm.
+CFO Lori Koch was named CEO effective 1 June 2024, as current CEO Ed Breen transitioned to executive chairman.
+The split is expected to be completed in 18 to 24 months.
+On January 17, 2025, DuPont shelved its plans to spin-off its water division which would be retained within DuPont.

+On August 29, 2025, DuPont announced that it had reached a definitive agreement to sell its Aramids business —including the Kevlar® and Nomex® brands— to Arclin for approximately $1.8 billion; the transaction is expected to close in the first quarter of 2026, subject to regulatory approvals.